Historical Philadelphia Attractions + Activities

 Philadelphia Sports Complex + Entertainment

 You'll feel right at home as you create lasting memories with a few thousand fans.
+Be part of the action and catch a home game.

 Home to the NBA’s 76ers and the NHL’s Flyers, this indoor arena can seat up to 21,000 fans and has hosted both the NBA and Stanley Cup Finals.